 Water, plumbing and bathroom fittings

 Repair category 1

 Notes No tests have been undertaken of the system, however within the limitations of our inspection, no significant defects were noted.
 No inspection has been possible to enclosed timbers beneath wet appliances and no comment has been made on the condition of unseen areas.
 Watertight seals will require to be regularly checked and replaced, to prevent water damage to adjoining areas.
-Wearing noted to the silicone sealant around the shower tray at first floor level.
+The current wet room fittings at ground floor level are set out for disabled access and any potential purchasers may wish to revert back to the original bath/shower room format.

-Heating and hot wa ter

-Repair category 1

-Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
+Heating and hot water Repair category 1 Notes It is assumed that the central heating system has been properly installed, updated and maintained to meet with all current regulations and standards with particular regard to fluing and ventilation requirements.
 Service records should be obtained and checked.
 In the absence of service documentation further advice should be obtained from a qualified heating engineer to ascertain the condition, efficiency, and life expectancy of the system.
-We understand the system has been serviced on an annual basis and we would advise that all service documentation be obtained and authenticated at the point of sale.
+We understand the system has been serviced on an annual basis and we would advise that all service documentation be obtained and authenticated. we understand the system has been serviced on an annual basis and we would advise that all service documentation be obtained and authenticated at the point of sale.